na-na-hi/renget/archive/smgenlorePh2P2.md

 *\*ahem*\*

-Of all the Gods that are explictily stated to have jobbed to Cthulhu walking toward them *...menacingly!* :
+Of all the Gods that are explictily stated to have jobbed to Cthulhu, walking toward them *...menacingly!* :
    \- HOLY FUCKING SHIT ATHENA GETS OFFSCREEN'D
    \- HOLY FUCKING SHIT ARGUS IS REDUCED TO RUBBLE
    \- HOLY FUCKING SHIT NIKE HAS A REPEAT OF THE ATHENS TREATMENT AND IS A SMOULDERING PILE OF FLESH ON THE FLOOR